Business Email Compromise (BEC)

 Business Email Compromise (BEC) Definition

-What is Business Email Compromise?
-BEC refers to a type of phishing or social engineering attack that primarily targets senior executives and finance department staff.
+Business Email Compromise (BEC) is a type of phishing or social engineering attack that primarily targets senior executives and finance department staff.
 The malicious party launching the attack impersonates someone with decision-making authority, likely someone who can authorize a financial transaction, provide system access, or release sensitive data.

 Since many organizations rely on email for internal communications, often, no one suspects the email is a phishing attack.
 If email security is not adequate, the attack may never be identified.